Above: Just a few of the 1400 obsidian artifacts sourced from Middle Palaeolithic Lusakert Cave 1 in Armenia

-I am a Marie Curie Experienced Research Fellow in the University of Sheffield's Department of Archaeology as part of the EU-funded New Archaeological Research Network for Integrating Approaches to Ancient Material Studies in the Eastern Mediterranean (or "NARNIA") project.
-I earned my doctorate in the Department of Anthropology at the University of Minnesota, where I was subsequently a lecturer in the Department of Anthropology and a postdoctoral research associate in the Department of Earth Sciences.
-I am also the current president of the International Association for Obsidian Studies, which is affiliated with the Society for American Archaeology.
+I am currently a research associate in the Departments of Anthropology and Earth Sciences at the University of Minnesota, working on my project Reflected in Obsidian: Settlement Patterns, Resource Provisioning, and Social Networks during the Lower and Middle Palaeolithic in Armenia.
+I was previously a Marie Curie Experienced Research Fellow in the University of Sheffield's Department of Archaeology as part of the New Archaeological Research Network for Integrating Approaches to Ancient Material Studies (NARNIA) project.
+I earned a doctorate in the Department of Anthropology at the University of Minnesota, where I was subsequently a lecturer, teaching Geoarchaeology and Anthropology of the Middle East.

-Below: Non-destructive sourcing of Armenian obsidian artefacts in the field laboratory
+Below: Non-destructive sourcing of Armenian obsidian artifacts in the field laboratory using pXRF